Pooja14n/deep-learning-challenge/README.md

 # Step 4: Write a Report on the Neural Network Model
 For this part of the assignment, we have to write a report on the performance of the deep learning model you created for Alphabet Soup.
 The report should contain the following:
-1. Overview of the analysis: <br> With the knowledge of machine learning and neural networks, we have to use the features in the provided dataset to create a binary classifier that can predict whether applicants will be successful if funded by Alphabet Soup.
+1. <b> Overview of the analysis:</b> <br> With the knowledge of machine learning and neural networks, we have to use the features in the provided dataset to create a binary classifier that can predict whether applicants will be successful if funded by Alphabet Soup.
 2. Results: Using bulleted lists and images to support your answers, address the following questions:
   a.
 Data Preprocessing
     i.
 What variable(s) are the target(s) for your model?